Alpine Climbing Advice

 Light is Right

 Other than accessible beta, the other biggest aid to the modern climber is all the lightweight gear that’s readily available.
 In the Alps, light is usually right – giving you the satisfaction that comes from a simple approach and efficiency of movement.
 Weight can be shaved from every part of your kit – from wire gate karabiners and high tech modern boots, to polystyrene helmets.
 One of the easiest savings to make is by having a light rucksack and waterproofs.
 Bearing in mind you will usually be climbing on a ‘beau temps’ forecast, leave the heavy Scottish body armour at home.
 Shop around for modern lightweight fabrics such as Goretex Paclite for good emergency protection.

-Think carefully about your logistics and have a clear-sighted plan for every outing.
-Include timings, approach, descent and what you need to take etc – but temper your plans with realism.
-Only by climbing within your technical limits will you be able to travel efficiently and safely.
+Think carefully about your logistics and have a clear-sighted plan for every outing, including timings, approach, descent and what you need to take.
+If you are climbing inside your technical limit and can safely make ‘guidebook time’ then you can travel light, but be mindful of unexpected time pressure from difficult conditions, other parties and bad weather etc, and what you might need to cope with these factors.
 Conversely, being overly cautious and bringing bivvy gear ‘just in case’ for example, will almost certainly result in you using it.
-As ever, the harder and more committing the climb, the finer the line you will have to tread and the more good judgment and experience will come into play.
+The harder and more committing the climb, the trickier these decisions will become, so good judgment and experience will come into play.